ocrosby/obsidian/Areas/Project Planning.md

 1. write down exactly what a user should be able to do
 2. how the app is going to work for them

+## Step 3.
+Define your data models

+Sketch out each model and the properties that they might need.

+Think through all of the data the app is supposed to manipulate.

+For example:

+### User's Model

+- users may have many posts

+### Post's Model

+- posts may have many comments

+### Comment's Model

+- comments belong to users & different posts

+## Step 4.
+Nail a Minimum Viable Product (MVP)

+For the MVP remove anything previously planned that isn't required for the app to function.